 Per the current development plan, off-street parking spaces will be provided in several surface lot facilities with a total of 710 off-street parking spaces for commercial and retail uses.
 In addition, on-street parking will be provided on all roadways within the site (Figure 6-1), resulting in approximately 375 on-street parking spaces.
 Two of the surface lots may be converted into parking structures as the site develops and if demand warrants it.
+Disabled parking will be provided as part of the public supply of parking.

-Per the current development plan, the proposed bicycle parking plan includes approximately 660 long-term spaces and 400 short-term spaces dispersed throughout the site, as required by Section 30-7.15 of the City of Alameda Zoning Code.
+Per the current development plan, the proposed bicycle parking plan includes approximately 660 longterm spaces and 400 short-term spaces dispersed throughout the site, as required by Section 30-7.15 of the City of Alameda Zoning Code.
 Figure 6-1 shows the proposed layout of bicycle parking.